dvorav/08-ReadMe-Gen/README.md

 6. [Questions](#Questions)

 ## Description
 This script will generate readme files for your project.
+The use for this is to make it more easier and less time consuming when creating a readme file from the ground up.

 ## Installation
 You would need to have Node.js to run the program.
-Also the requited npm packages.
+Also the required npm packages of inquirer.
 ## Usage
-The usage for this is to make it more easier and less time consuming when creating a readme file from the ground up.
+When using this program, have it installed onto your local machine.
+In the terminal, run "npm i", and also "npm i inquirer".
+Then once those have been installed successfully, in your terminal, run "node index".
+This will start the program and you will be prompt questions for your readme.
 ## Contributing
 No contributors
 ## Test